Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Introduction

+In this work, we attempt to address the above problems altogether by finding a well-balanced middle ground and proposing a Variable-model TO framework that takes into consideration the model fidelity requirement in TO during different jumping phases to balance the resolution of the trajectory and computation effort.
+The proposed framework can offer real-time, accurate, and hardware-realizable trajectories.

-Allowing adaptivity of the modeling in optimization problems has become a popular strategy in model-based control.
-Recently, hierarchical-model-based approaches become popular online control approaches.
-Li et al. proposed Model Hierarchical Predictive Control that prioritizes high-resolution models in near MPC horizons and uses reduced-order models in far prediction horizons \cite{li2021model,li2024cafe}.
-Csomay-Shanklin et al. designed the geometric MPC prediction horizon to have a fine sampling rate during contact and a relaxed sampling rate during the flight phase on monoped robots. \cite{csomay2023nonlinear}.
+Allowing variability of model resolutions in optimization problems has become a popular strategy in model-based control.
+Li et al. propose a Model Hierarchical Predictive Control that prioritizes high-resolution models in near MPC horizons and uses reduced-order models in far prediction horizons \cite{li2021model,li2024cafe}.
+Csomay-Shanklin et al. use a finer sampling rate during contact and a relaxed sampling rate during the flight phase on monoped robots. \cite{csomay2023nonlinear}.

-Conventional model-based tracking control strategies use fixed-frequency control that is unsynchronized with optimal trajectories (e.g., \cite{nguyen2022contact,chignoli2021humanoid}), which does not fully leverage the model resolution for effective tracking performance.
-In this work, we leverage adaptive modeling in TO and design real-time tracking and balancing control with only an SRBD-based adaptive-frequency MPC \cite{li2023dynamic} to synchronize with TO frequency.
-Compared to traditional jumping TO frameworks, we design the bipedal jumping TO to consist of (1) adaptive dynamics models, for balancing computation effort and model resolution at different jumping phases, (2) adaptive sampling frequency, to synergize sampling rates with adaptive-frequency MPC, and (3) a SRBD-basded recovery trajectory after landing, to synergize with MPC.
+In addition, conventional model-based tracking control strategies use fixed-frequency control that is unsynchronized with planned trajectories (\textit{e.g.}, \cite{nguyen2022contact,chignoli2021humanoid}), which does not fully leverage the model resolution for effective tracking performance.
+In this work, we validate the significance of matching frequency in planned trajectory and control through an SRBD-based variable-frequency MPC, inspired by prior work \cite{li2023dynamic}.

-The main contributions of the letter are as follows: \begin{itemize} \item We develop a novel Adaptive-model Trajectory Optimization (TO) approach for bipedal jumping motion generation.
+The main contributions of the paper are as follows: \begin{itemize}

-\item To address the model resolution requirements at different stages of a jumping problem while minimizing computation effort, the proposed Adaptive-model TO incorporates 3 representations of bipedal dynamics models and sampling frequencies with varied orders of fidelity at takeoff, flight, and landing phases of a jumping motion.
-The models include 3-link inverted pendulum dynamics, multi-rigid-body dynamics (MRBD), and single-rigid-body dynamics (SRBD).

-\item Hardware experimental validations have been conducted.
-We have realized HECTOR biped to jump over 40 cm in distance (57$\%$ of robot's height) in single jumps.
-We have also demonstrated the disturbance resistance of the proposed framework, including introducing up to 20 cm height perturbation in forward jumping.
+\item We propose a real-time bipedal jumping planner using a variable-model trajectory optimization (TO) framework with three dynamic models and sampling rates, each tailored to the takeoff, flight, and landing phases.

+\item We propose a variable-frequency scheme to allow matching frequency between planned trajectory and motion execution (\textit{i.e.,} MPC) to fully exploit the synergy of trajectory resolution among the control hierarchy.

+\item We introduce a landing recovery trajectory in bipedal jumping to complement the variable-model TO and address the rebalancing and recovery challenge after the landing.